-A Mechanic’s Liens Attorney Can Help Navigate the Legal Process
+Mechanic’s Liens Lawyers Helping You Navigate The Legal Process

 A mechanic’s lien is a statutory remedy for a contractor, subcontractor, or supplier of labor, services or materials when it has performed work but not received compensation for the work.
 In that instance, the contractor or subcontractor may file a mechanic’s lien against the property where he performed the work.
 Once properly recorded at the county recorder’s office, the mechanic’s lien creates a security interest in the title of the property.
 This serves to secure the right to payment of compensation owed to the aggrieved contractor, laborer or supplier.

-Nuts & Bolts: Who Can File & How Is It Done?
+Nuts And Bolts: Who Can File And How Is It Done?

 Mechanic’s liens are important tools to help protect your rights and ensure full payments for all work provided.
 However, navigating the often-complex rules related to these liens can be a challenge.
 It is important to be familiar with some of the basic requirements.

-- Deadlines to file a mechanic’s lien vary slightly between direct contractors and subcontractors/suppliers.
+- Deadlines to file a mechanic’s lien vary slightly between direct contractors and subcontractors or suppliers.
 For direct contractors, the lien must be recorded the earlier of (1) 90 days after project completion or; (2) 60 days after an owner records a notice of completion or cessation of the work.
-Conversely, subcontractors and suppliers must record a lien the earlier of (1) 90 days after project completion; or 30 days after an owner records a notice of completion or cessation of the work;
+Conversely, subcontractors and suppliers must record a lien the earlier of (1) 90 days after project completion; or 30 days after an owner records a notice of completion or cessation of the work.

 - A mechanic’s lien must be foreclosed within 90 days of recording in order to retain a valid claim against the property.
 If the lien is not timely foreclosed, the owner may have the lien expunged and demand his attorney fees and costs be paid.